maxviazov/Spring-Frameworks-/Migrating-from-earlier-versions-of-the-Spring-Framework.md

 #### Libraries
 * Hibernate Validator 4.3
-* Hibernate ORM 3.6.10  _(note: to be deprecated as of Spring Framework 4.2, with Hibernate 4.2/4.3 recommended)_
+* Hibernate ORM 3.6.10  _(note: phasing out as of Spring Framework 4.2, with Hibernate 4.2/4.3 recommended)_
 * Apache Tiles 2.2.2 _(note: to be deprecated as of Spring Framework 4.2, with Tiles 3.0.5 recommended)_
 * Apache HttpComponents 4.3 _(required for Spring's http.client package, and for all of Spring as of 4.1.4)_
 * EhCache 2.4.7 _(note: minimum 2.5 as of Spring Framework 4.1, with EhCache 2.8 or later recommended)_